llWandehll/llWandehll/README.md

 ⛔ We don’t support groomer games or ripoffs, especially Dandy’s World.

-Respectfully, I don’t take self-diagnoses seriously because they can be wrong.
-Mental illnesses are real and serious, not a trend or an excuse to gate-keep characters, so I only consider them valid if a doctor confirms them.
-However, I do respect you either way.

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎